shanemelliott/VistAJS/README.md

 # FOIA and Access / Verify Code

  - The JS library in this repo will not work with the FOIA version of Vista.
 It has to do with the FOIA version not having the VA encryption.
 More information can be found [here](https://groups.google.com/g/hardhats/c/egI15djGp5A/m/ZuWf785pQy0J).
 I have included a copy from this thread in this repo [xusrb1.xml](/vista/xusrb1.xml).
-Below is a scrit to fix this.

- - On the Docker container (iris) /tmp/xusrb1fix.sh.
-Update: I have included this in the setup.sh script so there is no need to run this independently.
+This fix is applied automatically by [start-iris.sh](/.devcontainer/start-iris.sh) on first container start, so there is no need to run it independently.

 # BSE Tokin Authentication to VistA